rgembalik/jquery-segmented-picker/README.md

 which will help provide spinner functionality and a ton of bug fixes.

 We are sharing it simply to let others use it and gather feedback if anyone would like to share one.
-If you have any idea, please share it with me or later -when I will achieve functionality I am looking for - fork the stuff and come back with pull request.
+If you have any idea, please share it with me or later fork the stuff and come back with pull request (especially after when we will achieve functionality we need).

 ##Usage:
 ```